 5th Machine is Brazilian melodic rock band.
 Their music will take the listener on a journey back in time.
 Even the cover of their debut album Back In Time, showing an image of a steam locomotive, ilustrates the sensation of travelling.
 That maybe a bit weird yet welcoming in current climate.
 So pack your bags and get ready for the ride!

 Canadian born, but raised in Ireland, Cormac Russell has taken his music across the globe, including England and China.
-He released his second album titled 'Nately's Whore' in September.
+He released his second album titled 'Nately's Whore' in September 2019.
 Playing all the instruments himself, he draws from a diverse range of influences; from contemporaries like Mac DeMarco and Nick Cave to literary giants like Walt Whitman.
 The album takes its name from a character in Joseph Heller's Catch 22, and this book played an important role in the work's evolution.
 In the mean time, he launched the album at The Workman's Club, Dublin and appeared on Irish radio.
-He will be releasing his third album 'Regicide' in May of this year.
+Regicide is his third album.